royalapplications/docs/src/r2022/royalts/tutorials/working-with-templates.md

 > [!Tip]
 > You can also use the Folder Dashboard and select multiple connections to create one ad hoc connections for each selected connection.

-## Connect from the Dashboard
-1. In the **Navigation** panel, select a template.
-2. Type the URI (URL/Hostname/IP depending of the connection type) in the **Ad Hoc Connect** text box.
-3. Press Enter or click the **Connect** button in the text box.

-> [!Note]
-> The URI you entered in the Ad Hoc Connect text box will be replaced with the $URI$ token.
-If the $URI$ token is not specified in the template the entered URI will be set as the URI in the ad hoc connection.